-Allergic skin manifestations reported with Fiasp (1.8% vs. 1.5% for comparator) include eczema, rash, rash pruritic, urticaria and dermatitis.
+Allergic skin manifestations reported with Fiasp (1.5% vs. 1.4% for comparator) include eczema, rash, rash pruritic, urticaria and dermatitis.

-With Fiasp generalised hypersensitivity reactions (manifested by generalised skin rash and facial oedema) was reported uncommonly (0.2% vs. 0.3% for comparator).
+With Fiasp generalised hypersensitivity reactions (manifested by generalised skin rash and facial oedema) was reported uncommonly (0.2% vs. 0.1% for comparator).
+Anaphylactic reactions have not been reported with Fiasp.
+With insulin preparations in general, anaphylactic reactions may occur.
+Immediate-type allergic reactions to either insulin itself or the excipients may potentially be life-threatening.